lexmarsh/bioboot-share-2019/README.md

 # bioboot-share-2019
-THis is an example repository to practice the shared repository model/
+This is an example repository to practice the shared repository model.

+I made a **change** to include a link to [Google] (https://www.google.com/)